How over 6 million voters safeguarded Ghana’s bauxite

 Columnist: Kwaku Badu

-I trembled repeatedly when I heard the NDC’s 2020 flagbearer, former President John Dramani Mahama promising during the NDC’s 2020 Manifesto launch that in the event of returning to the presidency in 2021, all the revoked mining licences would be reinstated.
+I trembled repeatedly when I heard the NDC’s 2020 flagbearer, former President Mahama promising during the NDC’s 2020 Manifesto launch that in the event of returning to the presidency in 2021, all the revoked mining licenses would be reinstated.

-In fact, what was weird about the pronouncement was that the only company, whose mining licences were rightly revoked by the Supreme Court of Ghana, was the Exton Cubic, Ibrahim Mahama’s partners.
+In fact, what was weird about the pronouncement was that the only company, whose mining licenses were rightly revoked by the Supreme Court of Ghana, was the Exton Cubic, Ibrahim Mahama’s partners.

 Therefore, observers may be right in inferring that former President Mahama was immersed in a gamut of emotions over the apex court’s rational decision that the granting of ‘3 mining leases in favour of Exton Cubic, the partners of his sibling, Mr Ibrahim Mahama, was in breach of the Constitution and section 12 of the Minerals and Mining Act, Act 703’.

-Back then, some of us, as a matter of fact, deemed it unfair for Flagbearer Mahama to assume somewhat fallaciously that it was rather Nana Addo Dankwa Akufo-Addo, who without recourse to the law, arbitrarily prevented Exton Cubic from mining Ghana’s bauxite.
+Back then, some of us, as a matter of fact, deemed it unfair for Flagbearer Mahama to assume somewhat fallaciously that it was rather Akufo-Addo, who without recourse to the law, arbitrarily prevented Exton Cubic from mining Ghana’s bauxite.

 In fact, the most telling of the numerous scandals occurred during Mahama’s administration was the 30 years bauxite mining lease which was issued by the Ghana Mineral Commission to Ibrahim Mahama and his partners on 29th December 2016, just a little over one week for his brother’s government to exit power.
 How bizarre?